munishhhh/Brothers-Regedit-DRM-Bypass/PRIVACY.md

 ### activeTab
 Allows the extension to interact with the active streaming tab when you click the extension icon.

-### declarativeContent
-Enables the extension to show its icon only when you're on supported domains (`hotstar.com`, `jiohotstar.com`, `jiocinema.com`, `netflix.com`).

 ### host_permissions
 Required to access supported streaming pages and apply the CSS fix.
-Limited strictly to target domains only.

 ## Local Storage

 The extension uses browser localStorage to remember your on/off preference.
 This data: